Get the up-to-date family health history worksheet 2025 now

 But a family history can take many forms, including the following: A record of your family with you as a child, containing recollections of your parents and other living ancestors.
 A record of your family with you as a parent, containing recollections of your children and your other descendants.

-A family health history is defined as a record of health information about a person and his or her close relatives.
+A family health history is a record of health information about a person and his or her close relatives.
 A complete record includes information from three generations of relatives, including children, brothers and sisters, parents, aunts and uncles, nieces and nephews, grandparents, and cousins.

 be ready to get more